-Due to recent events surrounding the COVID-19 outbreak, the majority of individuals have been forced to practice measures such as social distancing, self-isolation and a general order to stay at home.
+Due to recent events surrounding the COVID-19 outbreak, the majority of individuals have been forced to practice measures such as physical distancing and a general order to stay at home.

 These recent events have also changed the landscape of many businesses, and physical rehabilitation is certainly no exception.

 On way pt Health is responding to this situation is by offering virtual physiotherapy treatment services.

 With virtual care, you can connect one-on-one with a clinician who can perform an assessment, review your ongoing rehabilitation progress, and make recommendations for pain management and exercises for continuous improvement.

 This change has allowed us to remove accessibility & mobility barriers brought on by this crisis and continue providing our patients with quality, compassionate care.

 We understand that this change in service in an already uncertain time will prompt many questions and concerns from our patients.